Operation of a Drug Factory

 Contact a Stamford Criminal Defense Attorney Today!Let Us Fight Your Operating a Drug Factory Case!

 We also offer you a free initial case consultation.
-We have 25 years of experience defending drug crimes allegations throughout the State of Connecticut.
+We have more than 30 years of experience defending drug crimes allegations throughout the State of Connecticut.
 Having an experienced drug and narcotics crimes attorney fighting on your side can give you the best possible opportunity to have your drug factory case dismissed or reduced down to a lesser charge.